digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/identity.rst

   messages and receives the identity updates.
 The client inspects the message, validates the signatures and appends the topology transaction to the topology state.

-* **Topology Aggregation Service** - Inspect via GRPC the aggregated topology state as exposed by the IPSC internally.
+* **Topology Aggregation Service** - Inspect via gRPC the aggregated topology state as exposed by the IPSC internally.

 Not direct part of the transaction flow, but essential components for topology management are the following components: